How To Prevent Catheter Blockages or Obstructions

 • Check your straps.
 Assess your leg straps to ensure they are fitting correctly and aren’t causing an obstruction in your tubing or drainage bag.

-If all of the above components appear to be functioning correctly, and you do not have the urge to urinate or are experiencing abdominal pain, drink two glasses of water and monitor your catheter for 30 minutes.
+If all of the above components appear to be functioning correctly, and you do not have the urge to urinate or are experiencing abdominal pain, drink 2 glasses of water and monitor your catheter for 30 minutes.

 If no urine passes, contact your doctor or visit a medical facility for immediate assistance.
 You should also seek medical attention immediately if you have the urge to urinate, abdominal cramping or discomfort, or if you’re unable to detect bladder fullness.